Navitas Semiconductor Corp (NVTS) Shares Rise Despite Market Challenges - News Heater

-Navitas Semiconductor Corp (NASDAQ: NVTS) has experienced a rise in its stock price by 0.75 compared to its previous closing price of 6.68.
-However, the company has seen a fall of -2.04% in its stock price over the last five trading days.
+The stock price of Navitas Semiconductor Corp (NASDAQ: NVTS) has jumped by 5.12 compared to previous close of 6.05.
+Despite this, the company has seen a fall of -4.79% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-09-22 that Navitas Semiconductor Corporation (NVTS) is technically in oversold territory now, so the heavy selling pressure might have exhausted.
 This along with strong agreement among Wall Street analysts in raising earnings estimates could lead to a trend reversal for the stock.

 Is It Worth Investing in Navitas Semiconductor Corp (NASDAQ: NVTS) Right Now?